Tecbot3158/RobotCode_2022/README.md

 - view LAMBOT and BOTBUSTERS modes
   - 3 modes.
 1; not doing anything.
 2; looking but have not found yet.
 3; aimed & ready to shoot.

+	- actually today:
+		- go for it.create a lineal function for the shooter velocity. starting from 0 to 0.5 to 1,
+		- for several minutes. maybe standard deviation and median

 ## DriveTrain
 The drivetrain is the most important subsystem.
 It allows the robot to move on the floor using wheel and motors.